nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Adding sessions with the same session name is not possible.
 * Session names can contain alphanumeric and special characters. e.g. "T15-Session-1.2"
+* Session names cannot contain white spaces.
-* This command is case-sensitive. e.g. "session1" and "SESSION1" are treated as different sessions.
+* Session names are case-sensitive. e.g. "session1" and "SESSION1" are treated as different sessions.
 </div>
 <br>